CLAIRE-Labo/python-ml-research-template/template/README.md

 # Additional Details about the Template

+## Reproducibility and replicability

+This template ensures the reproducibility of your results through 3 artifacts:

+- The development environment, strictly recorded in environment files:
+    - Python dependencies in the conda environment.
+    - System dependencies in the `apt` files for the Docker option and less strictly with brew for the MPS option.
+    - The whole environment can also be recovered from the Docker image without building it again.
+- The project code.
+    - Recorded in the git repository.
+- The data.
+    - Up to you to record it, but we provide a common directory structure across all installation methods.

 ## Directory structure

 The python entrypoint of the template assumes a common directory structure across all installation methods.